Roberto Quintana, WFA

 Los Angeles Muralist and Artist

 Roberto Quintana is a well-known and much-appreciated artist in the Los Angeles, California, area.
 He and his wife, Susan, have a nice home with his art studio and a garden.
-They also have two kitties, Emma and Paolo, who wanted a safe space in the back yard.
+They also have two kitties, Emma and Paolo, who wanted a safe space in the backyard.
 Researching various solutions on the Internet, Roberto came upon Sonostar domes; he and Susan agreed that a dome would make a perfect "kitty-ary" and would be welcoming to human friends as well.
-This is their dome building story.
+This is their shelter dome building story.

 , which Sonostar folks use as a cozy and comfortable “break room.”

 Nathan guides the saw to cut the PVC struts in various lengths.
-He then uses the two drill presses to drill bolt holes and to ensure that the holes in the struts and the holes in the hubs are precisely aligned at the same angle.
+He then uses the two drill presses to drill bolt holes and to ensure that the holes in the struts and the holes in the dome connector hubs are precisely aligned at the same angle.

 We decided on a 25′ diameter 5V Megadome that uses 1′′ furniture-grade UV-protected PVC struts and hubs.